YuchiTongyouHelios/coding-journal/day26.md

 How exactly SSL certificates work and why they break What CMake actually does and why some packages need it The difference between release candidates, pre-releases, and stable versions

+##  What I DON'T Understand Yet (But Will Learn)
+- How logarithms convert frequency to pitch
+- What NumPy arrays are and why [~np.isnan()] works
+- How MIDI numbers map to note names